openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README.md

  5. [Export to IR format](#export-to-ir-format)

-### Action Detection model training
+### Action-Detection Model Training

-If you want to fine-tune the model with custom set of actions you can use the provided init weights.
-To do this run the command:
+If you want to fine-tune the model with a custom set of actions, use the provided init weights by running the command:
 ```Shell
 python2 tools/models/train.py -c configs/action/pedestriandb_twinnet_actionnet.yml \ # path to config file
                               -t <PATH_TO_DATA_FILE> \                               # file with train data paths